arnav-dharmagadda/environmental-inequality-atlas/code/data_cleaning/00_master_script_README.md

 # Instructions

-1. Set the working directory
+1. Set the working directory and git_path in 01_setup.R
+2. Run these two lines
-2. TEMPORARY: While the data is stored offline, adjust the data path to be wherever your data is located.
+3. TEMPORARY: While the data is stored offline, adjust the data path to be wherever your data is located.
-3. Run.
+4. Run.